TalaoDAO/talao-documentation/docs/wallet/verifier-configuration.md

 # Support of Universal Links and App Links

 For security reasons Talao wallets use Universal Links and App Links to redirect to wallet authorization endpoints and callback endpoints.
 However those links are not supported by default by all browsers.
-We suggest to use Safari for IOS phones and Chrome for Android.
-You may need to setup browser options to allow Universal links with Firefox, Brave, Samsung explorer or even Chrome on IOS.
+We suggest to use **Safari for IOS** phones and **Chrome for Android**.
+You may need to setup browser options manually to allow Universal links and App Links with Firefox, Brave, Samsung explorer or even Chrome on IOS.

 ## client_id_scheme